dapr/blog/daprblog/content/posts/2021/apache_apisix/index.md

 #### Deleting Apache APISIX Ingress Controller

-If you want to delete the Apache APISIX Ingress Controller at the end of the project, you can follow the command below (remember to delete the namespace `ingress-apisix` created before).
+If you want to delete the Apache APISIX Ingress Controller at the end of the project, you can follow the command below (remember to delete the ingress-apisix namespace as well).

 ```bash
 helm delete apisix -n ingress-apisix